Thursday, October 24, 2024

 We're only 30 miles from Hell.

-I'm spending fall break with Jonathan Peng Lee, my hustler/engineer/paranormal enthusiast/gym rat friend who I met 12 years ago at Alan's funeral.
+I'm spending fall break in Charlottesville with Jonathan Peng Lee, my hustler/engineer/paranormal enthusiast/gym rat friend who I met at Alan's funeral.
 It's two days before Halloween, and he has promised to bring me to the scariest place on Earth.

 I expected a haunted house, but no: we're spending two nights in Lynchburg, Virginia!

 How did I let Jon talk me into this foolhardy trip?
-Over an hour driving through the Shenandoah Valley that General Sherman burned, through Arkham...I mean Amherst...Stonewall -- no connection to the birthplace of gay rights -- Greif (grief misspelled by rednecks).
+Over an hour driving through the Shenandoah Valley that General Sherman burned, through towns named Arkham...I mean Amherst...Stonewall -- no connection to the birthplace of the modern Gay Rights Movement -- Greif (grief misspelled by rednecks).

 The site of Thomas Road Baptist Church, where Jerry Falwell, the biggest homophobe in the world, spewed his venom.
-The site of Homophobia University, where the top homophobes in the country send 15,000 of their kids to be indoctrinated into how to hate us more.
+The site of Homophobia University, where the top homophobes in the country send 15,000 of their kids to learn how to hate us more.

 We're going undercover as fundamentalists, but still, I doubt we'll make it out alive.